 - Sunni Islam is the official

-The Maldives belongs to the Central Eurasian Economic Area
+The Maldives belongs to the Central Eurasian Economic Area of the Islamic Civilisation.

 - Maldivian GDP growth of 7% last twenty years

 - The main economic sectors: tourism and fishing (40% of GDP)

 - The total imports: 60% of Maldivian GDP

 - Special Economic Zones